VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ### Environment variables

-Each flag values can be set thru environment variables by following these rules:
+Each flag values can be set through environment variables by following these rules:

 - The `-envflag.enable` flag must be set
 - Each `.` in flag names must be substituted by `_` (for example `-insert.maxQueueDuration <duration>` will translate to `insert_maxQueueDuration=<duration>`)